-SMD Sensors provides sensors and solutions that meet the need’s of today’s science professionals.
+SMD Sensors provide sensors and solutions that meet the needs of today’s science professionals.
 From microbiologists to pharmacists, those involved in clinical research.
 Our strain gage load cell and thin-film processes mean no adhesives are used and eliminate the errors of other offerings on the market.
 The sensors are small and can be used virtually anywhere.

 We also offer Bubble and occlusion sensors that feature thin film, non-invasive designs and can accurately detect changes in pressure, flow volume, temperature and more.
 This delivers accurate and timely data for critical medical applications being used and developed today.

 As these advances continued to be made, more and more companies are looking for sensor technologies to add to their applications.